GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 Project service association for VPC host projects can be

 - authoritatively managed in the host project by enabling Shared VPC and specifying the set of service projects, or
-- additively managed in service projects by by enabling Shared VPC in the host project and then "attaching" each service project independently
+- additively managed in service projects by enabling Shared VPC in the host project and then "attaching" each service project independently

 IAM bindings in the host project for API service identities can be managed from service projects in two different ways: